Gloved hand using pruning shears to trim a small tree branch.

 Aesthetic appeal counts, but at the end of the day, maintaining the trees on your property is primarily a matter of safety.
 Falling trees and branches can cause extensive damage to your home and pose a serious threat to you and your family.
 Preventing tree damage from storms starts with proactively caring for trees to minimize these risks.

-On top of proper maintenance, every homeowner should also safeguard their wallet against tree-related damages with a reliable insurance plan.
+On top of proper maintenance, homeowners should also safeguard their wallets against tree-related damages with a reliable insurance plan.
 Talk to an independent agent today to ensure your home has the coverage you need.

 The information included here is designed for informational purposes only.
 It is not legal, tax, financial or any other sort of advice, nor is it a substitute for such advice.
 The information may not apply to your specific situation.
 We have tried to make sure the information is accurate, but it could be outdated or even inaccurate in parts.
 It is the reader’s responsibility to comply with any applicable local, state or federal regulations.
 Nationwide Mutual Insurance Company, its affiliates and their employees make no warranties about the information nor guarantee of results, and they assume no liability in connection with the information provided.